thomas-marquis/ytrack-python-1/subjects/Q01E05_numerical_operation_the_return/README.md

 **Caution**

 Be careful: a division by zero risks destroying the universe!
-You must should think about it!
-In this case, your functions must return 0.
+You should think about it!
+In this case, your functions should **return `0`**.

 ## Usage